tips

 Plan Your Day Like a Local

-- 1pm to 5pm: Spain goes silent for a reason.
+Between 1pm and 5pm, Spain goes silent for a reason.
 That's when the heat peaks.
-Follow suit
+Follow suit.

-- Evening: This is when Spain comes alive.
-Dinner at 9pm, walking at 10pm is normal
+Evening is when Spain comes alive.
+Dinner at 9pm and walking at 10pm is completely normal.

 - Carry a cold water flask and sip often, not just when thirsty